Transfer funds smoothly between any two of your subaccounts

 General considerations

-• The associated account holders should also be active.
+active. - The associated account holders should also be

 Considerations for same currency transfers

-• The currency code of the amount should be equal to the payer and receiving accounts' currency code.
+source_amountortarget_amount, the other field should be set to null.
+It will be set equal to the given amount. - The currency code of the amount should be equal to the payer and receiving accounts' currency code.

 Considerations for transfers with different currencies

-It will be calculated according to the given amount, fx_rate, and configured fees.
+source_amountortarget_amount, the other field should be set to null.
+It will be calculated according to the given amount,fx_rate, and configured fees. - The currency code of the

-• The currency code of the source_amount should be equal to the payer account currency code.
+source_amountshould be equal to the payer account currency code. - The currency code of the

 How the amounts are calculated